THE PLATFORM

 Depending on how tech-savvy you are, what your budget is, and the time you can afford to spend on building your course, you want to be sure your online course platform will fit your needs.

 Consider what you need out of your platform, finalize a budget, and research course platforms to determine which one is right for you.
-Take advantage of product demos and free trials for a hands-on experience!
+Take advantage of product demos and free trials for a hands-on experience when learning how to make an online course.

-Using your completed course outline, it’s time to get started and actually create the content.
+You have a completed course outline, so now it's time to actually create the content.

 Since you’re creating an online course, you’ll be creating videos for each topic, as well as some supplemental material, like PDFs, workbooks, etc.